-Another significant Benefit of WordPress Multisite is that you can obtain from utilizing the feature is ‘content syndication’.
+Another significant benefit of WordPress Multisite that you can obtain from utilizing the feature is ‘content syndication’.

 That is, you can just get posts from all websites on your system, and can output them to another website!
 And this capacity will be especially helpful to those who want to regulate notifications or important news over members’ websites, and more.